1963 RSHS Graduate Lights up Lives with Magic World-wide

 Shirley quickly chronicles another detour 10 years later as her mom suffered a fatal stroke.
 During the time that she was reclaiming her life after years of caregiving exhaustion, Shirley and her Prius were rear-ended in a freak accident that resulted in physical and financial wipe-out when the woman’s insurance refused to pay for the additional years of concussion recovery needed.
 While she was able to keep her business going with online ordering and a loyal customer base, for years she had to spend so many hours a day sleeping that she could accomplish very little.
-Luckily her friends were there for her and her brother Don and sister Mary stepped in with financial support.
-As her business partner, Mary also upped numerous other supports she could provide from half a continent away.
+Luckily her friends were there for her and her brother and sister stepped in with financial support.
+As her business partner, her sister also upped numerous other supports she could provide from half a continent away.
 Shirley’s local business networking group (BNI) helped with referrals.
 Her Shaklee community across the U.S. and Canada rallied to help by paying for classes and individual coaching in a Computer Coaching with Koritnik online classroom.
 Those were very tough years.

 “Then everything dramatically changed in late summer 2020, which you’ll remember as the year from hell with COVID, sequestering at home, volatile politics, and all the hurricanes and fires.
 I called to support a friend who seemed unusually quiet on a zoom session, worried about her.
 In the conversation she asked me if I had signed up for the COLOR CODE project or the Master Key Experience, since she knew that I had been on the Januszewskis’ email list.
 Give a kindness, get a kindness!
 I wouldn’t have read those announcements had she not encouraged me.
 I simply clicked two links in the emails and the rest clicked into place.”